What Is Conspiracy Theory Addiction?

-A conspiracy theory can be defined as the belief that a secret, but influential organization or individual is responsible for a circumstance or event.
-People often think that these beliefs are rare or sometimes absurd, but research shows they may be more common than we thought.
+A conspiracy theory can be defined as the belief that a secret-but-influential organization or individual is responsible for a circumstance or event.
+People often think that these beliefs are rare or sometimes absurd, but research shows they may be more common than previously thought.
 A study found that about 50% of Americans believe in at least one conspiracy theory.
 Conspiracy theories come in all forms, but most theories involve political and social events.
-Some examples include the belief that certain celebrities are immortal vampires, and controversial topics such as the belief that a small group of people are planning to overthrow the government.
+Some examples include the belief that certain celebrities are immortal vampires and controversial topics such as the belief that a small group of people are planning to overthrow the government.
 Often, one theory will have accompanying and sometimes contradictory conspiracy theories which can be dangerous if not challenged.
 On the other hand, it can be noted that some conspiracy theories have been proven to be true.
-With the increased popularity of conspiracies and exposure to information, it is possible to harm your mental health and relationships by developing a conspiracy theory addiction.
+With the increased popularity of conspiracies and exposure to information, it is possible to harm one’s mental health and relationships by developing a conspiracy theory addiction.

 People who strongly believe in conspiracy theories and become addicted may experience some of the following:

-- Feeling anxious or fearful for no particular reason.
+- Anxiety or fear for no particular reason.

 - A need to make sense of complex topics or unrelated events, even with little or no topical knowledge.

 - A strong urge to make connections between a series of unrelated events or behaviors.

 - A belief in paranormal explanations for scientific phenomenon.